gongbaodd/gongbaodd.github.io/_docs/2025/11/09/to-brandenburg.md

 ![kebab pizza](https://res.cloudinary.com/dmq8ipket/image/upload/v1762806116/IMG_8661_quzpme.jpg)

-Brandenburg isn’t actually that small — its **market size feels bigger than Tallinn**, and surprisingly, **everyday items in the cheapest level are cheaper** too. 💶 I’ll share more about the city in my next post!
+Brandenburg isn’t actually that small — its **market size feels bigger than Tallinn**, and surprisingly, **everyday items in the cheapest level are cheaper** too.

+Also, the floors are starting from zero.

+💶 I’ll share more about the city in my next post!